 Equip yourself with the skills and knowledge to take care of your mental wellbeing and support others to do the same.

-Learn about the factors influencing mental health and recognise signs of problems in yourself and in people around you.BOOK YOUR PLACE GET STARTED ONLINE
+Learn about the factors that influence mental health and how to recognise early signs of distress in yourself and others.

-We support ACA students, past and present ICAEW members, ICAEW staff and their close families for life.
+We support past and present ICAEW members, ACA students, ICAEW staff, and their close families for life.
 But data protection regulations mean that we can only send you wellbeing advice and updates about our services if we have your permission.
-If you haven’t given your consent yet, click the button and complete the short form to stay up to date with everything we can do to help you and your family.
+If you haven’t opted in yet, you can click the button below and complete a short consent form.
+That way you’ll stay up to date with everything we can do to help you and your family.